elsa-workflows/elsa-documentation/v3/src/pages/docs/installation/aspnet-apps.md

 ### Writing to the HTTP Response

-To make this a little bit more interesting, let's update the controller so that instead of writing to the console, Elsa writes directly to the HTTP response.
+To make this a little bit more interesting, let's update the controller so that instead of writing to the console, the workflow writes directly to the HTTP response.
 To do this, we need to make a few small changes:

 1. Add the `Elsa.Http` package.